 ratios ranging from 1-6.
 To download this free evaluation version right-click on this link

 .
 This file is in a compressed "zip" format and must be uncompressed before you can use it.
 I'm also including my Master's thesis with this free download, which goes into great detail on the rotary draw tube bending process, and the physics behind the computer program used to model it.

-To purchase the full version, click on the Buy Now
+To purchase the full version for $4.95 USD, click on the Buy Now

 button below.
 This will open another browser window, which will take you to the PayPal site.
 From there you can enter your purchase information, and then download the product.